Acupuncture eases anxiety about dental visit

-Fear of the dentist keeps many people away from getting the dental care they need, but new research suggests that acupuncture may help.
+Fear of the dentist keeps many people from getting the dental care they need, but new research suggests that acupuncture may help.

 Anxiety related to dental treatment is a common phenomenon that has a significant impact on the provision of appropriate dental care.
 The treatments available for dealing with odontophobia such as distraction, relaxation techniques, tranquilisers and sedation, are time-consuming or have side effects.